sbmlteam/libsbml/README.txt

 libSBML code that must be extracted in a directory on your system, compiled and installed.

-As mentioned above, libSBML requires that either the Xerces-C or Expat XML parsing libraries be available on your computer prior to attempting to compile libSBML.
+As mentioned above, libSBML requires that the Xerces-C or Expat XML parsing libraries be available on your computer prior to attempting to compile libSBML.
 The DLL for xerces or expat must be placed in the win32/bin subdirectory of the libSBML directory.